What he learned about himself might be even more valuable.

 Windsor went 0-1 with a 6.59 ERA, but pitching coach Curt Young noticed a difference in Windsor during his second stint in Oakland.

 "To come back up at the end, it was a good thing," Young said.
 "The first time up in the major leagues, it's what you've been dreaming about, what you've been working toward.
 You have to learn you can do it.
 When he came up in September, I felt a real confidence about what he was feeling."

 It's easy to see what the A's like about his ability.
 The 6-foot-2, 233-pounder led the farm system with 158 strikeouts in 2006 and combined for a sterling 17-2 record between Double-A Midland and Triple-A Sacramento.

 CROSBY UPDATE: Shortstop Bobby Crosby had six at-bats in a minor league game at Papago Park on Friday.
-He went 1-for-4 with a double and two walks.

 Though it was thought Crosby might be in the A's lineup today, Geren said he wants him to play defense in a minor league game first.
 That might come today, meaning Crosby's season debut with the A's could be Sunday or Monday.

 BLANTON ROUGHED UP: Joe Blanton started Friday against the Arizona Diamondbacks and gave up five straight hits to start the game, including a monster three-run homer to Carlos Quentin.
 He was pulled after 3 innings, giving up six earned run on nine hits.

 Still, Blanton wasn't overly concerned after his third start.
 He's focusing more on how his pitches are rounding into form than how his final line reads.
 He was happy with his slider and changeup but said his fastball and curveball were hardly in top form.

 "My fastball was probably the worst it's been this spring."